“A great overnight outing suitable for those new to multi-day outings, featuring excellent views.”

 From the Leatherwood Ford parking area, cross the Big South Fork River via the vehicle and pedestrian bridge.
-After crossing the river, a sharp turn around the bridge structure leads to a stairway down to the Angel Falls Trail.
+After crossing the river, a sharp turn around the bridge structure leads to a stairway down to the JMT: Leatherwood Ford - Station Camp Crossing

-Follow the John Muir Trail blazes, as these two trails are one and the same, as it meanders along the West Bank of the Big South Fork of the Cumberland River.
+Follow the John Muir Trail blazes as it meanders along the West Bank of the Big South Fork of the Cumberland River.
 In the spring, the trail is surrounded by wildflowers to give a colorful journey with some great views of this beautiful river.
 Follow the river for about 2 miles.
 Around the 2 mile mark, the trail turns inland, following the beautiful Fall Branch Creek.

 At or near the two-mile mark a series of tent camping spots can be seen on the river bank and on the bank of Fall Branch.
 Consider whether to camp here or whether to try to find a spot on the top of the bluff.
 If the decision is to camp on top of the bluff, understand that you need to pack enough water on your climb to the top of the bluff to meet your cooking, cleaning and drinking needs for the full time of your stay.
 There is no water available on the top of the bluff.

 By these campsites you'll see signs for the detour around the closed bridge (the bridge is further upstream - you won't see it when you see the detour signs).
 Follow marked detour rock hopping across the stream - look for flags on the other side then you'll rejoin the trail from the closed bridge.
 The trail starts its interesting climb of the bluff overlooking the river.
 The rocky trail leads up and past rock houses (caves or openings in the rock) and sheer rock walls.
 At one point the trail follows a ledge of a rock wall.
 A cable support has been installed to help with safely passing through that section.
-After 0.8 miles, the top of the bluff is reached and the trail dead ends into the Grand Gap Loop Trail
+After 0.8 miles, the top of the bluff is reached and the trail continues left while the Grand Gap Loop Trail